AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-DotNet/README.md

 1. Open the `AppModelv2-WebApp-OpenIDConnect-DotNet\Web.config` file.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `Quickstart-AspNetWebAppCallingGraph` application copied from the Azure portal.
+1. Find the key `Tenant` and replace the existing value with your Azure AD tenant ID.

 ## Running the sample